rancher/helm3-charts/charts/nginx-ingress/v0.8.0/README.md

 `controller.healthStatusURI` | Sets the URI of health status location in the default server.
 Requires `controller.healthStatus`. | "/nginx-health"
 `controller.nginxStatus.enable` | Enable the NGINX stub_status, or the NGINX Plus API. | true
-`controller.nginxStatus.port` | Set the port where the NGINX stub_status or the NGINX Plus API is exposed. | 8080 `controller.nginxStatus.allowCidrs` | Whitelist IPv4 IP/CIDR blocks to allow access to NGINX stub_status or the NGINX Plus API.
+`controller.nginxStatus.port` | Set the port where the NGINX stub_status or the NGINX Plus API is exposed. | 8080 `controller.nginxStatus.allowCidrs` | Add IPv4 IP/CIDR blocks to the allow list for NGINX stub_status or the NGINX Plus API.
 Separate multiple IP/CIDR by commas. | 127.0.0.1
 `controller.priorityClassName` | The PriorityClass of the Ingress controller pods. | None `controller.service.create` | Creates a service to expose the Ingress controller pods. | true `controller.service.type` | The type of service to create for the Ingress controller. | LoadBalancer `controller.service.externalTrafficPolicy` | The externalTrafficPolicy of the service.
 The value Local preserves the client source IP. | Local
 `controller.service.annotations` | The annotations of the Ingress controller service. | {}
+`controller.service.extraLabels` | The extra labels of the service. | {}
 `controller.service.loadBalancerIP` | The static IP address for the load balancer.
 Requires `controller.service.type` set to `LoadBalancer`.
 The cloud provider must support this feature. | ""
 `controller.service.externalIPs` | The list of external IPs for the Ingress controller service. | [] `controller.service.loadBalancerSourceRanges` | The IP ranges (CIDR) that are allowed to access the load balancer.
 Requires `controller.service.type` set to `LoadBalancer`.
 The cloud provider must support this feature. | []